ABOUT THE PROJECT

 Calgary’s 2009 Municipal Development Plan (MDP) is our vision for how Calgary grows and develops over the next 30 to 60 years.
 The Calgary Transportation Plan (CTP) works together with the MDP to provide transportation options so all Calgarians are able to travel safely and conveniently.

-Calgary’s Centre City is an important economic generator and a convergent point for Calgarians who use a variety of modes to travel to and within this destination.
-The Centre City Plan is a comprehensive and strategic long term vision for the future of Calgary’s Centre City and the Centre City Mobility Plan defines and coordinates the role and function of the streets within the Centre City.
+Calgary’s Greater Downtown is an important economic generator and a convergent point for Calgarians who use a variety of modes to travel to and within this destination.
+The Plan is a comprehensive and strategic long term vision for the future of Calgary’s Greater Downtown and the Centre City Mobility Plan defines and coordinates the role and function of the streets within this area.

 Links to other Centre City documents can be found here.